Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-For the first statement, the horizontal arrows are weak $\LA_{\al}$-equivalences by assumption and \myref{Rgen}, so one of the vertical arrows is a weak $\LA_{\al}$-equivalence if and only if the other one is.
+For the first statement, the horizontal arrows are $\bF_n$-equivalences by assumption and \autoref{Rgen}, so one of the vertical arrows is a $\bF_n$-equivalence if and only if the other one is.
 The proof of the second statement is similar but simpler. \end{proof}

 We defined \gen-special $\PI$-$G$-spaces in terms of those subgroups $\LA$ in the family $\bF_n$ (see Definition \ref{famFn}) which are defined by homomorphisms $\al\colon G\rtarr \SI_n$, ignoring those which are defined by homomorphisms $\be\colon H\rtarr \SI_n$ for proper subgroups $H$ of $G$.
 The following result shows that when $G$ is finite we obtain the same notion if we instead use all of the groups in $\bF_n$.
 The result implicitly relates \gen-special $\PI$-$G$-spaces to equivariant covering space theory and relates \gen-special $\sF$-$G$-spaces to the operadic approach to equivariant infinite loop space theory.
 It therefore explains and justifies the terms \gen-special and \gen-level equivalence.